benlue/newsql/README.md

          .filter( {name: 'Person_id', op: '='] )
          .value();

+<a name="apiIndexProp"></a>
+### indexProperty(colName, propName, propType, cb)
+This is a great tool for NoSQL developers.
+When working with NoSQL databases, sometimes you'd want to index a document property to improve query performance when your data grow big.
+Unfortunately, that's something NoSQL databases would fall short.

+With **newsql**, you can index (almost) any property you like by calling the _indexProperty()_ method on the property which you would like to index.
+The function takes four parameters. **_colName_** is the name of the collection and **_propName__** is the name of the property to be indexed. **_propTyoe_** is a JSON object to specify the data type of the property so it can be properly indexed.
+The **_propTyoe_** parameter has three properties of its own:

++ **type**: data type of a property.
+Possible values are 'boolean', 'integer', 'number', and 'string'.
+This is required.
++ **format**: provides additional information about the data type of a property.
+If the data type is 'integer', format can be 'int8', 'int16', or 'int64' and those will be mapped to 'tinyint', 'smallint' and 'bigint' respectively.
+If the data type is 'number', format can be 'double', 'float' or 'decimal(n,s)'.
+For 'string' data type, format can be 'text'.
++ **maxLength**: if data type is 'string', this property can be used to specify the maximum length of a string property.
+For example, {type: 'string', maxLength: 32} means it's a string property with length no longer than 32.
+That's actually what we call varchar(32) in SQL.

+Let's have some sample code below:

+    newsql.indexProperty('PersonDoc', 'weight',
+                         {type: 'integer'}, function(err) {
+        if (err)
+            console.log( err.stack );
+        else
+            // we've truned the weight property into indexed });

+<a name="apiRmIndex"></a>
+### removeIndex(colName, propName, cb)
+Contrary to _indexProperty()_, this function remove an index (the property data will NOT be lost).
+This function should be rarely used.

 <a name="transactions"></a>
 ## How to do transactions
 Doing transaction is faily simple.
 All you need to do is to obtain a database connection and pass it to _newsql.execute()_.
 Below is the sample code: